sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-16.md

          (fast-expt-iter (* a b) b (- n 1)))))
 ```

-We can check that this is tail recursive by using the [tracing function in DrRacket](https://docs.racket-lang.org/reference/debugging.html#%28mod-path._racket%2Ftrace%29):
+It is easy to check that this is tail recursive by using the [tracing function in DrRacket](https://docs.racket-lang.org/reference/debugging.html#%28mod-path._racket%2Ftrace%29):

 ```scheme
 #lang racket/base